Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

     output.saveAsTextFile(hdfsInputPath)
 ```
-<div style="text-align: center">Listing 5.5.
-Python code for a Spark program to aggregate the debt–income ratio
-for loans originated in different census tracts</div>
+<div style="text-align: center">Listing: Python code for a Spark program to aggregate the debt–income ratio for loans originated in different census tracts</div> <a id="list:parallel5"></a>

 ---

 Summary
 -------

-Analyzing large amounts of data means that it is necessary to both store very large collections
+Analyzing large amounts of data means that it is necessary to both
-of data and perform aggregate computations on those data.
-This chapter
+store very large collections of data and perform aggregate computations
-describes an important data storage approach (the Hadoop Distributed
+on those data.
+This chapter describes an important data storage approach
-File System) and a way of processing large-scale data sets (the
+(the Hadoop Distributed File System) and a way of processing large-scale
-MapReduce model, as implemented in both Hadoop and Spark).
-This
+data sets (the MapReduce model, as implemented in both Hadoop and Spark).
-model enables not only large-scale data analysis but also provides easy to use implementations for more flexibility for social scientists to work with
+This model enables not only large-scale data analysis but also provides
+easy to use implementations for more flexibility for social scientists to
-large amounts of data.
+work with large amounts of data.
 This increases the analytic throughput as
 well as the time to insight, speeding up the decision-making process and
 thus increasing impact.